Analysis Tasks and Skills

 source: Wikipedia

-Another way of dividing prototypes is by looking at what happens with the prototype after the requirements were identified.
-The first option is to discard it.
-This type is called a throwaway prototype.
-Such a prototype is developed as fast as possible, it is usually built using different technologies than the final product, and the only goal is to get rapid feedback.
+Another way to categorize prototypes is by what happens to them once the requirements have been identified.
+The first option is a throwaway prototype.
+This type is developed as quickly as possible, often using different technologies than the final product, with the sole goal of gathering rapid feedback.
+Once its purpose is served, it is discarded.

-The opposite is an evolutionary prototype.
-This prototype is kept even after the requirements were stabilized, and it is then continuously refined.
-The common reason for using such a prototype is to validate requirements which are known at the moment and then continue with that as new requirements appear by incrementally extending the prototype.
+The opposite approach is an evolutionary prototype.
+This prototype is retained even after the requirements have been stabilized and is then continuously refined.
+The primary reason for using this approach is to validate known requirements and then incrementally extend the prototype as new requirements appear.

 Requirements Management